arrikenw/IT-Project/README.md

 Responses:
 - On success:
-  - the response will have status code of "200" and will have any array of the matching posts
+  - the response will have status code of "200" and will have an array of the matching posts
   - ```JSON
     [
         {